 There is evidence to suggest this pay gap has an impact on children and families as well.
 A 2013 study found that in 40 percent of American households with children, the primary or sole earners was a woman.
 Further, both men and women have to contend with difficult economic and personal choices when having children, given that few employers offer paid parental leave.

 Union membership is one way women in the workforce are achieving wage parity with men.
 The pay gap, in 2014, between union men and women was 11 percent, compared to an 18 percent pay gap between non-union men and women.

 Median weekly earnings for both men and women were higher for union members compared to non-union members in 2014.
 This premium was particularly pronounced for women.
 Women who were union members earned 24 percent more than their non-union female counterparts in 2014.

 In 2014, 10.5 percent of women and 11.7 percent of men in the workforce were union members.

-For more information about professional and technical workers, visit the DPE website, www.dpeaflcio.org.
+For more information about professional and technical workers, including professional women, visit the DPE website, www.dpeaflcio.org.